Armored combat (sport): Mass categories

+"Soft"

+"Soft" category, also called soft armored fighting (SAF), uses a safe model of a sword and shield made from padded non-metal materials, allowing for training and competitions, with similar rules as the other disciplines, but without metal armor.
+The category is primarily used, though not exclusively, for tournaments for athletes younger than 18, as well as for training without heavy armor, and for people interested in the sport but have not bought the expensive metal equipment.

 Training and preparation of fighters

 Workouts are held in accordance with the most effective modern methods of training available in the martial arts.
-HMB fighters practice weight lifting, related martial arts, and cardiovascular workouts.
-Fighters often use groundwork of other contact martial arts in their training practices.
+Buhurt fighters practice weight lifting, related martial arts, and cardiovascular exercise.
+Fighters often use the groundwork of other contact martial arts in their training practices.
+Sometimes, fighters will train using "soft" padded weapons instead of metal weapons, allowing for training without a metal suit of armor.